 When employers treat these as one scheme, they miscalculate entitlements, give incorrect information to staff, and create confusion that can escalate to a formal complaint.
 Getting the terminology right in your HR policies is the starting point.
 Our team builds leave policies that clearly distinguish each entitlement so there is no room for misunderstanding.

 An employer cannot simply decline a valid parental leave request because it is inconvenient.
 The legislation does allow postponement, but only under specific conditions.
 An employer may defer the leave for up to six months where the timing would cause substantial disruption to the business.
-This postponement can only happen twice for the same period of leave.
+An employer may generally postpone the leave only once per child, and may postpone it a second time only where the reason is seasonal variation in the volume of work.

 The problem is that “substantial disruption” is not defined in black-and-white terms.
 Employers who reject or defer requests without documenting a genuine business reason leave themselves exposed.
 If a dispute reaches the Workplace Relations Commission, the employer will need to show that postponement was justified and communicated properly.
 A vague email saying “now is not a good time” will not hold up.

 Employees must give at least six weeks’ written notice before starting parental leave.
 The notice must include the start date, how the leave will be taken, and confirmation that the employee has (or will have) the required 12 months’ continuous service.
-Within four weeks of receiving this notice, employer and employee should sign a confirmation document setting out the arrangement.
+No later than four weeks before the leave is due to begin, employer and employee should sign a confirmation document setting out the arrangement.

 That confirmation document matters more than most employers realise.
 It records whether the leave is being taken as a single block, in separate weeks, or broken into individual days (the last two options require employer agreement).
 Without it, disputes arise about what was agreed.
 We have seen cases where an employee understood they were taking leave in weekly blocks, while the employer assumed a single continuous period.
 The absence of a signed confirmation made it impossible to resolve quickly.